AdguardTeam/AdguardKnowledgeBase/pages/03.windows/03.features/docs.en.md

 The Browsing Security module protects you from malware and phishing websites.
 It will not let you install malware and will protect you from web frauds.
 [How it works](https://adguard.com/en/how-malware-blocked.html).

-To learn more about Browsing Security, check out our Knowledge Database.
+To learn more about Browsing Security, read the [dedicated article](http://kb.adguard.com/en/windows/features/browsing-security) of our Knowledgebase.

 ## Stealth Mode

 The Stealth Mode module protects you and your personal info from being tracked by online statistics gathering resources.

-To learn more about Stealth Mode, check out our Knowledge Database.
+To learn more about Stealth Mode, read the [dedicated article](http://kb.adguard.com/en/windows/features/stealth-mode) of our Knowledgebase.

 ## Parental Control

 The Parental Control module ensures children’s web safety.
 Enable it for users you would like to protect from unacceptable information.
 [How Parental Control works and what it’s for](https://adguard.com/en/adguard-parental-control.html).
-To learn more about Parental Control, check out our Knowledge Database.
+To learn more about Parental Control, read the [dedicated article](http://testkb.adguard.com/en/windows/features/parental-control) of our Knowledgebase.

 ## Extensions
 To make your browsing experience even more comfortable, Adguard can perform the functions of a convenient user script manager.
 Moreover, Adguard utilizes several pre-installed extensions.